timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: The Joy Of Creating Games!

-# Objectives for Today 2026-07-13
+# Objectives for Today 2026-07-16

-- Just chill, and stuff; story telling
+- Just chill, and stuff; getting started
-- Get Rushcremental trailer working in OBS again.
-- Figure out why Linux builds failed for Rushcremental and Stream Helper.
-- Get TrackBuilder working with latest APIs.
+- Install Blender 5.2
+- Play around with making some art.
+- Try try again on the Mipmap Preprocessing for Alpha Cuttoff stuff for Trees.
+- Work with shakesoda to move towards completing the shader cleanup...

 ## Events / Notices / Coming Soon